nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting a book

-1. Deleting a book while all books are being shown
+* Deleting a book while all books are being shown.

-    1. Prerequisites: List all books using the `list` command.
+    1. Prerequisites: List all books using the `listBook` command.
 Multiple books in the list.

     1. Test case: `deleteBook 1`<br>
        Expected: First book is deleted from the list.
 Details of the deleted book shown in the status message.
 Timestamp in the status bar is updated.